-"Offshore installations" means equipment and devices installed and stationary in the sea outside the statistical territory of any Member State (i.e. oil platforms, research platform and/or devices installed on high sea).
+"Offshore installations" means equipment and devices installed and stationary in the sea outside the statistical territory (which includes the territorial waters) of any Member State (i.e. oil platforms, research platform and/or devices installed on high sea).

 For statistical purposes, offshore installations are considered to be owned by the Member State which has exclusive rights to exploit the seabed or subsoil where they are located.
+This ownership should determine the partner country to be recorded in the statistics.